batfish/batfish/README.md

 ## How do I get started?

-Getting started with Batfish is easy, just grab the latest Batfish [Docker container](https://github.com/batfish/docker/).
+Getting started with Batfish is easy, just grab the latest `allinone` Batfish Docker container:

   `docker pull batfish/allinone`